 Project outline

 The research programme was performed in stages using expertise from several different organisations.
 Each stage sought to accomplish a specific set of tasks that were aimed at obtaining a comprehensive picture of the exposures, emissions and hazards associated with volatile hydrocarbons emitted by commercial grade HFOs at a barge loading terminal.
+The adopted approach was developed and applied previously in health studies for emissions from hot bitumen and has been accepted by the International Agency for Research of Cancer (IARC) for carcinogenicity assessment of bitumen and by the European Chemicals Agency (ECHA) also for chronic toxicity and reproductive toxicity assessment of bitumens.

 In essence the programme was performed in the following five phases:

 Exposure sampling and analytical methods development